arklumpus/AvaloniaColorPicker/Readme.md

 The library contains three main controls:

 * The `ColorPicker` class represents the core of the library: a color picker control that lets users specify a color in RGB, HSB or CIELAB components, either as raw values, or by using a 1-D slider combined with a 2-D surface.
-It can simulate how the colours would look when viewed by people with various kinds of color-blindness and it can suggest, for any given colour, a lighter and darker shade of the colour, as well as a "contrasting colour" that is stands up against it, even when viewed by colour-blind people.
+It can simulate how the colours would look when viewed by people with various kinds of color-blindness and it can suggest, for any given colour, a lighter and darker shade of the colour, as well as a "contrasting colour" that stands up against it, even when viewed by colour-blind people.
 It has a "palette" feature to store user-defined colours that persist between sessions and are shared between all applications using this control).
 Seven predefined palettes are also provided.
 * The `ColorPickerWindow` class represents a window containing a `ColorPicker` and two buttons (`OK` and `Cancel`); this can be used as a dialog window to let users choose a colour.
 * The `ColorButton` class represents a button displaying the currently selected colour, which can be clicked to choose another colour from the current palette or from a `ColorPickerWindow`.